ID-Guard: A Universal Framework for Combating Facial Manipulation via Breaking Identification: Methodology

 \subsubsection{Adversarial Perturbation against Manipulation}

-To proactively disrupt facial manipulation, the defender's objective is to generate an imperceptible adversarial perturbation $\delta$ such that the target facial manipulation model fails to map the adversarial image $x_{adv}=x+\delta$ to an acceptable manipulated output.
+To proactively disrupt facial manipulation, the objective of the defender is to generate an imperceptible adversarial perturbation $\delta$ such that the target facial manipulation model fails to map the adversarial image $x_{adv}=x+\delta$ to an acceptable manipulated output.
 The optimization of $\delta$ can be formulated as a maximization problem:

-where $\epsilon$ is the infinite norm bound used to restrict the perturbation, and $\mathcal{D}$ is the distance metric between the original forged image $\mathcal{M}(x)$ and disrupted forged image $\mathcal{M}(x + \delta)$.
-Some existing works \cite{ruiz2020disrupting,yeh2020disrupting} employ gradient-based adversarial attack algorithms\cite{goodfellow2014explaining,madry2017towards} to generate perturbations.
+where $\epsilon$ is the infinite norm bound used to restrict the perturbation, and $\mathcal{D}$ is the distance metric between the original forged image $\mathcal{M}(x)$ and the disrupted forged image $\mathcal{M}(x + \delta)$.
+Some existing works~\cite{ruiz2020disrupting,yeh2020disrupting} employ gradient-based adversarial attack algorithms~\cite{goodfellow2014explaining,madry2017towards} to generate perturbations.
 However, these methods require multiple iterations for each perturbation generation, leading to high computational overhead.
 A more efficient approach is to train a perturbation generator $\mathcal{G}$, which can produce adversarial perturbations with a single forward pass during inference, i.e., $\delta=\mathcal{G}(x)$.
 The optimization problem for training $\mathcal{G}$ is defined as follows:

 where ${\theta}_{\mathcal{G}}$ is the parameter of the perturbation generator.
 On one hand, previous state-of-the-art methods \cite{ruiz2020disrupting,yeh2020disrupting,huang2021initiative,huang2022cmua} typically apply the Mean Squared Error (MSE) loss as a proxy for the distance metric $\mathcal{D}$.
 However, this approach often results in unstructured distortions in the manipulated image while preserving identifiable facial features, leading to facial stigmatization.
-On the other hand, the perturbations generated by these methods generally lack transferability and can only disrupt a single target model $\mathcal{M}$.
+On the other hand, the perturbations generated by these methods generally lack universality and can only disrupt a single target model $\mathcal{M}$.